-These exceptions may permit mandatory retirement, for example, in the police and fire sectors.
+These exceptions may permit mandatory retirement, for example, in the police and fire fighter sectors.

-If an employer cannot establish a bona fide occupational requirement, it will still be able to dismiss an older worker for reasons other than the employee reached a certain age, such as for cause or by corporate restructuring.
+If an employer cannot establish a bona fide occupational requirement, it will still be able to dismiss an older worker for reasons other than the employee reached a certain age, such as for cause or as a result of corporate restructuring.